ciakovx/rorcid.workshop/orcidWalkthrough.md

 carberry_researcherURLs
 ```

 Carberry has two URLs: his Wikipedia page and a page about him on the Brown University Library.
 So a row is created for each of these URLs, and multiple columns are added such as the last modified date, the url value, and so on.
-You can get rid of columns you don't want using `select()` from the `dplyr` package.
+You can keep or remove columns you don't want using `select()` from the `dplyr` package.

 # Writing to CSV